alexiscrack3/git-cheat-sheet/README.md

 REMOVING MERGED BRANCHES
-To delete any branches that have been merged into the currently checked out branch
+To delete any branches that have been merged into the currently checked out branch.
 ```bash
 $ git branch --merged | grep -v "\*" | xargs -n 1 git branch -d
 ```